UMR-CNRM/PHYEX/docs/Developer.md

 Pull requests concerning the physics continue to follow the same path as before (ie pull requests are submitted to the Meso-NH repository).
 The Meso-NH integrator will submit a pull request to the PHYEX repository with only the relevant files.

-## CONTRIBUTION WORKFLOW FOR OTHER DEVELOPERS
+## Contribution workflow for other developers

 Other developers must work with source code coming directly from the master branch.
 They issue pull requests directly on this branch as usual with git repositories.